 This course is designed to involve students in the writing, reporting and producing of news for radio and television.
 They will develop skills and techniques needed to work in broadcast news.
+1 c.u.

-Prerequisite: ENG 247 and either a 200level literature course with a grade of C or better, or the consent of the Instructor.
+Prerequisites: ENG 247 and either a 200level literature course with a grade of C or better, or the consent of the Instructor.